List of Dungeons & Dragons adventures: P series

 P—Paragon tier adventures were designed for characters of level 11–20.
 This series can stand alone, or can be used in between the H series and E series to continue a campaign from 1st to 30th level, focusing on the cult of the demon prince Orcus.

 E series

 E—Epic tier adventures were designed for characters of level 21–30.
 This series can stand alone, or can be used following the H series and P series to conclude a campaign from 1st to 30th level, focusing on the cult of the demon prince Orcus.

+Dark Sun Setting

+All the following adventures are set in the Dark Sun campaign settings.

+Eberron Settings

+All the following adventures are set in the Eberron campaign settings.

+Forgotten Realms Settings

+All the following adventures are set in the Forgotten Realms campaign settings.

 Other

 Essentials

 These adventures were included in the boxed sets of the Essentials line.